 DIRECTIONS

-1. Wash and thoroughly sterilize a 12-cup stainless steel pot with lid, a meat thermometer, measuring spoons, a skimmer or slotted spoon, 2 small bowls and 4 cheese moulds* (4 inches tall and 3 inches in diameter).
+1. Wash and thoroughly sterilize a 12-cup stainless steel pot with lid, a meat thermometer, measuring spoons, a skimmer or slotted spoon, 2 small bowls and 4 cheese moulds* (4 inches tall and 3 inches in diameter).2.
+Pour milk into the pot and heat over medium heat until the thermometer reads 30° C.

 3. Remove pot from heat.
 Sprinkle mesophilic culture over surface of milk and let stand 5 minutes.
 Stir milk gently with skimmer to distribute culture evenly.